rust-lang/rfcs/text/0000-safer-transmute.md

     }

     /// `Self: TransmuteInto<Src, Neglect`, if the compiler accepts the stability,
-    /// safety, and soundness of transmuting `Src` into `Self`, notwithstanding
+    /// safety, and well-definedness of transmuting `Src` into `Self`, notwithstanding
     /// a given set of static checks to `Neglect`. pub unsafe trait TransmuteFrom<Src: ?Sized, Neglect = ()>
     where